 Senior year of high school

 - Narrow down your list of potential colleges to a handful (five to 10) that meet your criteria and fill your need for safety, match, and dream/reach schools.
 Visit the ones you plan to apply to if it all possible (maybe even for a second time), just to make sure the fit is right.
 If you're making return visits, be more critical than you were the first time you were on campus.
-Ask more questions.
+Ask more questions (like the ones on this list).
 See if you can sit in on a class or speak with faculty in the program you'd like to major in too.

-- Complete admission interviews if you have them.
+- Complete admission interviews if you need them.
 Some colleges require them; others don't—but it’s usually a good idea to participate in an admission interview if the opportunity is presented to you.
-(Check out these helpful interview tips from an admission officer!)

 - Come up with a Plan B. As you get deeper in your college search and application process, you may have a certain school/major/job/location in mind.
 But try to remember that your opinions might change as you learn more about colleges and their programs.
 Even if your heart is set on Plan A, stay open-minded and consider alternatives if things don’t exactly go the way you expected.